 Example.
 You pay a housekeeper to care for your 9-year-old and 15-year-old children so you can work.
 The housekeeper spends most of the time doing normal household work and spends 30 minutes a day driving you to and from work.
 You do not have to divide the expenses.
 You can treat the entire expense of the housekeeper as work-related because the time spent driving is minimal.
-Nor do you have to divide the expenses between the two children because the household expense is partly for the care of your 9-year-old child, who is a qualifying person.
+Nor do you have to divide the expenses between the two children, even though the expenses are partly for the 15-year-old child who is not a qualifying person, because the expense is also partly for the care of your 9-year-old child, who is a qualifying person.
 However, the dollar limit (discussed later) is based on one qualifying person, not two.

 Meals and lodging provided for housekeeper.
-If you have expenses for food that your housekeeper eats in your home, count these as work-related expenses.
-If you have extra expenses for your housekeeper's lodging, count these as work-related expenses also.
+If you have expenses for meals that your housekeeper eats in your home because of his or her employment, count these as work-related expenses.
+If you have extra expenses for providing lodging in your home to the housekeeper, count these as work-related expenses also.

 Example.
-You move to an apartment with an extra bedroom for a housekeeper.
-You can count the extra rent and utility expenses for this bedroom as work related.
-If your housekeeper moves into an existing bedroom in your home, you can count the extra utility expenses as work related.
+To provide lodging to the housekeeper, you move to an apartment with an extra bedroom.
+You can count the extra rent and utility expenses for the housekeeper's bedroom as work related.
+However, if your housekeeper moves into an existing bedroom in your home, you can only count the extra utility expenses as work related.